quantumphp123/CCAvenuePHP/README.md

 ### Payment Verification:

-- After the payment is made, the server verifies the payment using the Razorpay API.
-It ensures that the transaction was successful before completing the order.
+- The server verifies the payment using CCAvenue's checksum method to ensure the integrity and success of the transaction before proceeding.

 ### Logging: